phetsims/qa/documentation/accessibility-bugs.md

 * In iOS 14, VoiceOver has a setting to describe images, which is on by default, and it is really bad at doing it for PhET Sims!
 To turn off this setting (as of 1/19/21), Settings -> Accessibility -> VoiceOver -> Verbosity -> Scene Descriptions -> switch off.
 See https://github.com/phetsims/ratio-and-proportion/issues/256 for more details.
+* After a bit of use, VoiceOver may simply stop speaking alerts related to the slider value (aria-valuetext).
+Tabbing away from the component then returning to it will cause VoiceOver to speak its content again.

 #### 1.4.2: Mobile Safari Bugs